iut-nhpcc/user-tools/nhpcc-vpn-connect/README.md

-# NHPCC Network Configuration Script
+# NHPCC VPN Connection Script

 ## Overview

-This script automates the process of connecting to NHPCC VPN network while maintaining proper network segregation and easy restoration.
+The primary purpose of this script is to split the network traffic for **non-IUT** users so that they can **retain internet access** on their personal devices when connected to the NHPCC internal VPN.
+As IUT users connect to a different VPN server with internet access, they do not require this script.
+This script automates the process of connecting to the NHPCC VPN network while ensuring proper network segregation and allowing for easy restoration of the original settings.

 ## Features